 Art therapy is a form of psychotherapy that uses art media as its primary mode of expression and communication.

-Within this context, art is not used as a diagnostic tool but as a medium to address psychological, emotional and well-being issues which may be confusing and distressing.
+Used in a therapeutic context, art is used as a medium to identify and address psychological, emotional and well-being issues which may be confusing and distressing.

 A career in art therapy offers an opportunity to be professionally connected with art and a psychological therapy.
-It also makes work meaningful: art therapy helps to make a positive difference in the life of many people who find verbal communication difficult.
+It also makes work meaningful: art therapy helps to make a positive difference in the life of many people who find verbal communication difficult or struggle to put their thoughts and feelings into words.

 Art therapists need to be flexible and resourceful.
-Within the current context in health and social care, entrepreneurial skills are also needed: many art therapists start their career on a self-employed basis and set up art therapy provisions in a wide variety of setting (but this is increasingly the case for many health and care professions).
+Within the current health and social care context, entrepreneurial skills are also needed.
+Many art therapists start their career on a self-employed basis and set up art therapy provisions in a wide variety of settings.

 Art therapists help people to achieve positive changes in their lives.
-They work therapeutically with people from all walks of life: children, young people, families, adults and the elderly.
+They work therapeutically with people of all ages, at all life stages, and from all walks of life.
 Clients may have a wide range of difficulties, disabilities or diagnoses.
-These include emotional, behavioural, psychological or mental health problems, learning or physical disabilities, life-limiting conditions, neurological conditions and physical illnesses.
+These include emotional, behavioural, psychological or mental health problems, learning or physical disabilities, short or long-term physical conditions and life-limiting conditions.

-Art therapy is provided in groups or individually, depending on clients' needs.
-It is not a recreational activity or an art lesson, although the sessions can be enjoyable.
+Art therapy can be provided in groups or individually, depending on clients' needs.
+It is important to recognise that these sessions are not a recreational activity or an art lesson, although the sessions can be enjoyable.
 Clients do not need to have any previous experience or expertise in art.

 Art therapists in the UK work in a variety of settings: NHS, social services, primary, secondary, further and special education, charities, prisons, private practice, etc. In the NHS, art therapists work in children and young people mental health services, adult services (including inpatient and community mental health care), specialist settings (forensics, eating disorders, palliative care) and in partnership with other organisations in arts in health and wellbeing (AiHWB) projects.